 “The secret to success in life is to be ready for his opportunity when it comes." -Benjamin Disraeli

-It starts with the little things, the details, the fundamentals to build success in anything you do.
+It starts with the little things, the details, the fundamentals to building success in anything you do.

-Stephen Curry won't stop doing ball handling drill for two hours before every game because he was a 2-time league MVP and world champion.
+Stephen Curry won't stop doing ball handling drills an hour before every game because he is a 2-time league MVP and world champion.

 Most people don't get this.
 They want the big stage before they have earned it.
 For some reason they think showing up every day makes them entitled.